-Here are five ways you might be blocking the power of God’s Spirit in your life.
+Here are ten ways you might be blocking the power of God’s Spirit in your life.

 Grieving the Spirit

 You can actually grieve the Holy Spirit by not confessing sin (Eph 4:30).
 Just as a person grieves over the loss of a loved one, the Spirit is said to be grieved when we sin (Eph 4:26-30).
 That will not only block the Spirit of God’s power, it will actually grieve the Third Person of the Trinity, God the Holy Spirit.
 He is called “Holy,” because He is holy, and is God, but He also works to create holiness in us, but unconfessed sin blocks that growth.

 The Apostle Paul says that it’s possible to quench the Spirit of God because that’s just what he told the church at Thessalonica: “Do not quench the Spirit” (1st Thess 5:19).
 When we quench the spirit, we’re trying to silence what God is trying to say to us or motivate us to do something by the Holy Spirit’s prompting.
 Sometimes we quench God’s Spirit without even knowing it.

 This is what unbelievers do.
 They ignore their conscience and suppress the knowledge of God, and even though they really know that God exists, the push back that knowledge in their consciences.
 Paul writes, “by their unrighteousness suppress the truth” (Rom 1:18), and “although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened” (Rom 1:21).
 After a person ignores their conscience for so long, eventually God will just give them up to their own depravity.